blocksds/sdk/docs/content/tutorial/basic/console_and_keyboard/index.md

 - You can manually initialize the keyboard, decide when to display it on the screen, manage key presses and close it manually when required.

-- You can manually initialize the keyboard and use `scanf()`, which will display the keyboard, wait for the user to press "return", and close it automatically.
+- You can manually initialize the keyboard and use standard functions like `scanf()`, `read()` of `fread()`.

+  - Blocking mode: `scanf()` and `read()` will display the keyboard (if it wasn't on the screen already), wait for the user to press "return", and close it automatically if it wasn't visible beforehand.

+  - Non-blocking mode: `read()` and `fread()` can be used to read the contents of the keyboard input buffer.
+Key presses are logged in by libnds when the user presses the keyboard and they can be retrieved from the buffer with `read()` or `fread()`.
+You must display the keyboard manually and allow it to update regularly, as it is explained below.

 The default keyboard is loaded to background layer 3 but, unlike the console, it doesn't initialize any hardware and it requires you to setup a video mode that